 Books & References

 Yes.
-A child can compete in both Spelling and Vocabulary Bees, if she/he satisfies grade requirements as per NSF rules.
+A child can compete in both Spelling and Vocabulary Bees, if she/he satisfies grade requirements as per NorthSouth Foundation rules.
 There is no lower grade limit for Junior Vocabulary or Spelling bee.

 No, a participant can only participate in one spelling bee and in one regional center only.
-Eligible contestants from the Regionals Contest will be invited into the same bee for the NSF National Finals event
+Eligible contestants from the Regionals Contest will be invited into the same bee for the NorthSouth Foundation National Finals event

 Yes, a child in KG is allowed to participate in the Junior Vocabulary Bee, on an equal basis without any special privileges.
 Parents should bring young children into the contest with the primary aim of getting them familiar with the Bee.
 Over the last several years many young children have participated and done exceedingly well in various contests.

 Beginner level words are generally used for Junior Vocabulary Bee.
 Intermediate and Advanced words are generally used for Intermediate Vocabulary Bees.
 The words used for the Intermediate Vocabulary contests are consistent with the SAT level.
 This is intentionally done to align with the NorthSouth Foundation goal of helping children do well in the SAT in high school.